newrelic/terraform-provider-newrelic/website/docs/r/cloud_gcp_integrations.html.markdown

 * `metrics_polling_interval` - (Optional) The data polling interval **in seconds**.

--> **NOTE** For more information kindly refer to [google-cloud-platform-integrations](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/introduction-google-cloud-platform-integrations/) documentaion.
+-> **NOTE** For more information on the ranges of metric polling intervals of each of these integrations, head over to [this page](https://docs.newrelic.com/docs/infrastructure/google-cloud-platform-integrations/get-started/introduction-google-cloud-platform-integrations/)

 Other integration supports an additional argument: